Blog, Hairloss

 Myth 5: Stress alone causes permanent hair loss

-Stress is often said to be one of the major causes of hair loss, it only leads to a temporary shedding known as telogen effluvium (resting phase of the hair life cycle) it does not necessarily mean to trigger permanent hair loss.
-This condition is reversible by doing best practices like taking breaks in the middle of a busy schedule, having proper sleep and other factors.
-However, chronic stress plays a major part in significant hair thinning, so it is crucial to manage stress for better health
+Stress is often said to be one of the major causes of hair loss.
+It only leads to a temporary shedding known as telogen effluvium (resting phase of the hair life cycle) it does not necessarily mean to trigger permanent hair loss.
+This condition is reversible by doing best practices, like taking breaks in the middle of a busy schedule, having proper sleep and other factors.
+However, chronic stress plays a major part in significant hair thinning, so it is crucial to manage stress for better health.

 Myth 6: Hair loss only happens with ageing

 While it is true that hair loss becomes more common with age, it is not an issue for older adults.
-Hair loss can begin as you attain your twenties and gradually turn into drastic hair loss if it is only a genetic factor. conditions like alopecia areata can also cause hair loss at any age.
+Hair loss can begin as you attain your twenties and gradually turn into drastic hair loss if it is only a genetic factor.
+Conditions like alopecia areata can also cause hair loss at any age.
 This proves that hair loss is not only for old-aged individuals.

 Myth 7: Hair loss is caused by poor blood circulation